Form 1099-K

 Where It Appears in a Real Tax Workflow

 Form 1099-K appears before return preparation as an Information Return.
+Current IRS guidance explains that card processors report direct card payments for goods or services regardless of dollar amount, while payment apps and online marketplaces have separate reporting-threshold rules for goods-and-services payments.
 The taxpayer then determines whether the reported amounts belong in business income, other income, or require explanation and reconciliation before they flow into Form 1040 or Schedule C.

 Practical Example